 After we get significance level, we can draw those limits on distribution graph.
 On distribution graph Y axis represents probability distribution; we need to calculate the area under the chart to find actual probability limits.
 Since the diagram is double-sided, we need to split the 0.05 significance level to both sides, having 0.025 for each side.
 The total area under the graph is equal to 1.
 In zoomed graph portion, you can see that significance level is at a price around 22€:

 Because price our observed price is 23€ doesn’t fall in this critical region, we must state that price didn’t change.
 So we cannot reject the null hypothesis of an average price being 50€.
 In other words, our observed average price of 23€ isn’t statistically significant to reject the null hypothesis.
 Significance level can be different; for instance, if we choose significance level α = 0.1, then definitely our observed new price will fall into the risky area, and so we could state that price changed significantly.

 Probability value P

 Now we can rephrase our investigation.
-Comparing null hypothesis of Nokia price being 50€ to recent observation of average price 23€ we find that probability P=0.052 of price is lower than significance level α = 0.05 and so we state that we stick to null hypothesis and say that price isn’t lower that 50€.
-Hope this makes sense.
+Comparing null hypothesis of Nokia’s price being 50€ to the recent observation of average price 23€, we find that probability P=0.052 of the cost is lower than significance level α = 0.05.
+So we state that we stick to the null hypothesis and say that price isn’t lowered than 50€.
+I hope this makes sense.

-Final thoughts about statistical significance
+Final thoughts about the statistical significance

-Confidence interval indicates uncertainty interval around null hypothesis point (50€) or in other words margin error.
+Confidence interval indicates uncertainty interval around null hypothesis point (50€) or, in other words, margin error.